 What does your documentation’s findability say about your company?
 It shows that you care (or don’t care) about your customer.
 It’s them who trusted you in the first place, so don’t leave them in the dark.
 Don’t make them rely on second-hand sources of information like forums, DIY YouTube videos or question-and-answer sites.
 Be the one to make the first step and meet them halfway, predicting their expectations and providing them with findable content.
 It’s like hiring a good customer support agent – a simple gesture showing that you care.

-2) Product documentation quality is a token of professionalism
+2. Product documentation is a reflection of professionalism

 - Inaccurate product documentation is, at best, useless.
 At worst, it can look like you are deliberately misleading them or even lead to serious risks for the customer.

 - Messy product documentation makes your company look sloppy.
 It’s like saying “Hey, here’s the manual, we wrote it overnight just to get it over with.
 Wait, the product is great, though!”

 - Poorly-written product documentation is at the opposite pole of professionalism.
 At best, it makes the customer laugh at you.
 At worst, it scares them off.
 Certain things matter more than you think: one research found that 59% of Britons wouldn’t use a company with obvious grammatical mistakes on its website.